OK, I'll help you up, if you promise to surrender. Nale:

 - Averted by Jafar.
 Aladdin needs to be pulled up, Jafar says "First give me the lamp," takes the lamp and then, instead of pulling Aladdin up, tries to kill him with a dagger, then when Abu bites him, leaves Aladdin in the Cave of Wonders to die.

-- Scar from The Lion King holds Mufasa's paw above a tall cliff.
+- Scar from The Lion King holds Mufasa's by his paws above a tall cliff.
+(Actually, he holds Mufasa by driving his claws into the backs of Mufasa's paws.)
 Then Scar throws him off, and Mufasa dies.
 Later, he tries to do the same to Simba, but it backfires.

 - In The Lion King II: Simba's Pride, Kiara reaches for Zira's paw, but fails to save her (it would have been physically impossible anyway).
 There was a small part cut which changed the meaning so that Zira intentionally let go of the cliff into the rapids.
 It was a bit too disturbing for a kids' film.